Chicago Construction Accident Attorney

 Although, there are many laws stated for when an on-the-job injury occurs, Chicago Construction Accident Attorney Phil Berenz can help you determine if there are any violations that may have caused the accident and any liability on the part of your employer or a third party.

-For over 15 years, Berenz Law Network has represented countless workers and their families for injuries and deaths suffered in construction site accidents in Chicago.
+For over 17 years, Chicago construction accident lawyer Phil Berenz has represented countless workers and their families for injuries and deaths suffered in construction site accidents in Chicago.

 Residential, commercial, and industrial construction sites can be some of the most dangerous places for workers.